Facebook Giveaway Rules Template: A Step-by-step Guide (Updated 2021)

 Facebook Page Terms for Promotions (and what they mean)

-Facebook has strict guidelines of their own for running any kind of promotion, giveaway or contest on Facebook Pages.
+Facebook has strict guidelines of its own for running giveaways, contests, or promotions on Facebook Pages.
 As of now, Facebook doesn’t allow you to run a giveaway on a personal profile/timeline, so you need to do it through a Facebook Page.

 If you want to change a personal Profile to a Facebook Page you can do it really easily here: https://www.facebook.com/pages/create/migrate.
 It allows you to keep all of your friends (they will be converted to Likes) and keep your profile and cover photos, but it won’t transfer your posts to the new page.